 - Go on a cross-desert safari across the Little Rann of Kutch in open jeeps

 - Visit the villages and communities of Kharapat Rabaris and nomadic Mir

-- Accomodation: Rann Riders Resort in Dasada for a luxurious eco-friendly stay and desert safaris
+- Accommodation: Rann Riders Resort in Dasada for a luxurious eco-friendly stay and desert safaris

 7. Colourful tribal villages of Gujarat